SkygearIO/features/features/202-session-management/design.md

 ### Security Consideration

-- HTTPS is required.
+- HTTPS is required (can be disabled for development purpose).
 - Session cookie is HTTP-only; web app and web SDK would not have access to the session tokens.
-- Session cookie is set with `SameSite=lax`; generally, cross-domain requests would not contain the cookie.
+- Session cookie is set with `SameSite=lax` by default; generally, cross-domain requests would not contain the cookie.
 - Session cookie would not be shared across custom domains.
 - App developers are responsible to prevent CSRF in their services.
 - For untrusted multi-tenant hosting where sub-domain is allocated to each